carolinux/demo/README.md

 ##Writing clean, scalable and well-tested code
 [Back to Table of Contents] (README.md#table-of-contents)

-As a data engineer, it’s important you write clean, well-documented code that scales for large amounts of data.
+It’s important you write clean, well-documented code that scales for large amounts of data.
 For this reason, it’s important to ensure your solution works well for a huge number of payments coming in a short period of time.

 It's also important to use software engineering best practices like **unit tests**, especially since public data is not clean and predictable.

-You may write your solution in any mainstream programming language, such as C, C++, Java, JavaScript, Python, Ruby, or Scala.
-Once completed, submit a link to a Github (or Bitbucket) repo with your source code.

 In addition to the source code, the top-most directory of your repo must include the `paymo_input` and `paymo_output` directories, and a shell script named `run.sh` that compiles and runs the program(s) that implement these features.

 If your solution requires additional libraries, environments, or dependencies, you must specify these in your README documentation (otherwise we won't be able to test it).
-See the figure below for the required structure of the top-most directory in your repo, or simply <i>clone</i> this repo, but **please don't fork** it.

 ##Repo directory structure
 [Back to Table of Contents] (README.md#table-of-contents)